SteeltoeOSS/Documentation/docs/connectors/cosmosdb.md

 1. Create a Cosmos DB Service instance and bind it to your application.
 1. Optionally, configure any CosmosDB client settings.
-1. Add the Steeltoe Cloud Foundry configuration provider to your `ConfigurationBuilder`.
+1. Optionally, add the Steeltoe Cloud Foundry configuration provider to your `ConfigurationBuilder`.

 ### Add NuGet References